caprover/caprover/docs/deployment-methods.md

 On Bitbucket, webhooks can be added here:
 - Project > Settings > Webhooks > Add Webhook > Title: Captain Server, URL: Captain Webhook from your apps page.

+### Note: git submodules
+Sometimes git repositories contain git submodules.
+If these submodules are necessary for your application to be built, you need to know that currently they are being supported by CLI, however, the support for WebHooks will be available starting version 0.8.0.